 This ensured supplies were issued fairly, however if you wanted to eat more, you had to grow it yourself.

 The US department of agriculture, state colleges, and local communities all joined together to encourage regular Americans to grow all their own crops instead.

-Growing Victory Gardens was encouraged as a patriotic war effort.
-Men and women who couldn’t fight were encouraged to “fight the war at home” and grow victory gardens, as well as can and preserve their produce.
+Men and women who couldn’t fight with military service were encouraged to “fight the war at home” and grow victory gardens, as well as can and preserve their produce.

-In WWII, 20 million Americans planted Victory Gardens, and produced 40% of all the vegetable produce being consumed nationally.
+In WWII, 20 million Americans planted Victory Gardens, and produced 40% of all the country’s food supply.